 In 2024 planning consent was received for the former golf course on Deangate Ridge, the one site that remained in Medway Council ownership.
 Consent was given to turn the former golf course into a community parkland.
 Funding was secured from s106 contributions to begin work on the proposals and it is planned to have the first phase of the community parkland completed in 2026.
 Other developments in Medway will also be expected to provide high quality open space according to this standard, including outdoor sports and allotments, particularly on major developments.
 New developments increase the pressure on the existing Public Rights of Way Network and developers will be expected to contribute to infrastructure improvements to and the upkeep of the local path network.
 We aspire to a 'step free' network where stiles are replaced with gates and other improvements such as path surfacing enables greater and easier use of the network especially for the less abled.
 Developers will be expected to contribute funds to enhance and help maintain the rights of way network in the vicinity of the development as well as contribute to the strategic path network promoted through routes such as national and regional trails.

-- Developer contributions

-- Developer build costs to ensure biodiversity net gain and adequate open space provision based on local plan standards
+Funding Developer contributions Developer build costs to ensure biodiversity net gain and adequate open space provision based on local plan standards Capital investment.

-- Capital investment.

 Ongoing capital investment in Medway's open spaces is required to ensure that residents and visitors have access to open spaces designed to meet the increasingly diverse range of user needs such as enhancing access, better visitor facilities and to protect council assets from the impact of climate change.
 This supports the council's priority of "Healthy and Active Communities" along with Medway's aspiration to become a Child-Friendly City.
-This capital investment is in excess for the available greenspaces budget - for instance, improvements to play facilities alone are estimated to require a minimum of £250,000 per annum or viable - such as in town centres - equivalent provision or the enhancement of existing open space will be required offsite.
+This capital investment is in excess for the available greenspaces budget - for instance, improvements to play facilities alone are estimated to require a minimum of £250,000 per annum In parts of Medway, the green spaces team collects developer contributions where on-site provision is not possible and uses these to strategically enhance existing green spaces.
+The council's stance is that all on-site open space should be provided as part of the developer wherever possible.
+In exceptional circumstances, where on-site provision of new open spaces is demonstrably not practical or viable - such as in town centres - equivalent provision or the enhancement of existing open space will be required off- site.
 Developers would be expected to work with the council on how this will be addressed at an early stage.
 This may comprise alternative forms of provision as part of public realm improvements, e.g. play on the way, community growing and outdoor gyms.
 This will ideally be in proximity to the new development, consistent with the FiT benchmarks for accessibility with an understanding that there is likely to be a willingness to travel further to access playing pitches and allotments.
+Current legislation requires developers to deliver and pay for biodiversity net gain.
+This could have a very significant positive impact on the delivery of green infrastructure and nature recovery in Medway 31 .